-Reminisce Connect was established on 24 July 2017, ten days after the passing away of our beloved mother, Madam Yeo Siew Gin at 93.
+Reminisce Connect was registered as an entity on 24 July 2017, ten days after the passing away of our beloved mother, Madam Yeo Siew Gin at 93.

 (Madam Yeo Siew Gin @ Charlie Brown Cafe, 313 Somerset.
-Source: Artnpat)
+Source: Reminisce Connect)

 However, the work of Reminisce Connect existed long before its being in 1997.
 The vision of having a community of cheerful and chatty elderly has its simple beginnings through years of building deep relationships with dad and mum and with an elderly couple whom we met when Pat, my wife volunteered as a medical escort with Touch Home Care.
 The relationship with our parents blossomed as it did with Ah Pak and Ah Sum.
 Exploring different nooks and corners of Singapore with Dad and Mom in our red Mini Clubman was a common weekend activity.
 With Ah Pak and Ah Sum, it was visitations to their little abode with weekly fresh supplies of food.
 We discussed many issues of life such as sickness, concerns for their children, financial resources and fear of death.
 With time, they had all embraced death with certainty of their destination.
 Dad died from pneumonia in 2003 after battling with dementia.